offsecin/infosecblog/_posts/2021-10-13-Self_notes_Android_Security.markdown

 Note: While the shared user ID facility is not recommended for non-system apps, it’s available to third-party applications as well.
 In order to share the same UID, applications need to be signed by the same code signing key.
 Additionally, because adding a shared user ID to a new version of an installed app causes it to change its UID, the system disallows this.
 Therefore, a shared user ID cannot be added retroactively, and apps need to be designed to work with a shared ID from the start.

 ##### Android Permissions
+Applications’ permissions are extracted from the application’s manifest at install time by the PackageManager and stored in /data/system/packages.xml
+The permission-to-group mappings are stored in /etc/permissions/platform.xml

 # Android Multi-User Support